Answering Your Questions on ABLE Accounts

 - Individuals whose significant disabilities had an age onset before their 26th birthday

 Note, the age restrictions on who can open an ABLE account does not mean that the individual opening the account must be younger than 26-years-old.

 Those who meet the criteria and are already receiving Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI) are already eligible to open them.
 Those who meet these criteria but are not receiving SSI or SSDI must obtain a disability certificate from their doctor before beginning the process.

-Though the account is owned by the disabled person as the beneficiary, contributors to the account can include:
+Though an ABLE account is owned by the disabled person as the beneficiary, contributors to the account can include:

 - The beneficiary